EntySec/Ghost/README.md

 # About ghost framework

     INFO: Ghost Framework is an Android post exploitation framework that uses an Android Debug Bridge to remotely access an Android device.
-Ghost Framework is used to open the target's device shell, emulate target's device button presses, remove target's device password and much more.
+Ghost Framework is used to open the remote device shell, emulate remote device button presses, remove remote device password and much more.

 ***